 On June 29, 2018, MRT filed a general rate case with the FERC pursuant to Section 4 of the Natural Gas Act.
 The rate case proposed, among other things, a general system-wide increase in the maximum tariff rates for all firm and interruptible services offered by MRT, a change in the boundary between the Field and Market zones, a requirement for daily balancing, and changes to the Small Customer service rate schedule.
 A number of customers filed notices of intervention and protests, and on July 31, 2018, FERC issued an Order Accepting and Suspending Tariff Records Subject to Refund and Condition and Establishing Hearing and Settlement Judge Procedures and a Technical Conference (July 31 Order).
 In the July 31 Order, the Commission ordered MRT to refile its rate case within 30 days of the date of the July 31 Order to reflect, among other things, the elimination of an income tax allowance from its costs used to calculate MRT's rates.
-When coupled with the corresponding elimination of ADIT, as discussed above, management believes the impact will not be material to the MRT cost-of-service previously filed.
+On August 30, 2018, MRT submitted a filing implementing FERC's directives in the July 31 Order.
+The elimination of the income tax allowance as mandated by FERC, when coupled with the corresponding elimination of ADIT, had a de minimis impact on MRT's overall cost of service.
+MRT also has requested rehearing of the July 31 Order.